 There are a variety of drug rehabilitation programs that exist, and they can be classified into various categories.
-However, on the whole, residential drug treatment centers are those that provide a safe and nurturing environment.
+However, on the whole, outpatient drug treatment centers are those that provide a safe and nurturing environment.

 They are sometimes also referred to as substance abuse care, a structured living facility, or a place to receive the first level of care for addiction, including drug detox and withdrawal.
 Yet, regardless of the name, they exist to assist individuals in recovery to take the steps they need to begin a new life.

 There are various levels of care that a recovering addict might need.
-For instance, the following are various forms of residential drug treatment:
+For instance, the following are various forms of drug treatment:

 Those at this level have been admitted to a hospital in order to address severe physical concerns regarding an addiction.